n8n-io/n8n-docs/docs/hosting/server-setups/aws.md

 AWS offers several ways suitable for hosting n8n, including EC2 (virtual machines), and EKS (containers running with Kubernetes).

-This guide uses EKS as the hosting option.
+This guide uses [EKS](https://aws.amazon.com/eks/){:target=_blank .external-link} as the hosting option.
 Using Kubernetes requires some additional complexity and configuration, but is the best method for scaling n8n as demand changes.

 ## Prerequisites

-The steps in this guide use a mix of the AWS UI and [the eksctl CLI tool for EKS](https://eksctl.io).
+The steps in this guide use a mix of the AWS UI and [the eksctl CLI tool for EKS](https://eksctl.io){:target=_blank .external-link}.

-While not mentioned in the documentation for eksctl, you also need to [install the AWS CLI tool](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), and [configure authentication of the tool](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
+While not mentioned in the documentation for eksctl, you also need to [install the AWS CLI tool](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html){:target=_blank .external-link}, and [configure authentication of the tool](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html){:target=_blank .external-link}.

 ## Create a cluster